likhith-ambati/FITNESS_TRACKER/README.md

 ## Team members:

-1. k.v.chaitanya
+1. K.V.Chaitanya
-2. sai likith
+2. Sai Likhith
-3. pradeep reddy
+3. Pradeep Reddy
-4. karthikeya
+4. Karthikeya

 ## Project Details:
 MyFitnessPal is a smartphone app and website that tracks diet and exercise.
 This is a MERN full stack collaborative project which is a clone of the [myFitnessPal.com](https://www.myfitnesspal.com/) website.